Skip to main content

 `;

 As it happens, the contacts field accepts a search argument that filters the list.
 You can try it out by changing contacts in this fragment to contacts(search: "S").
-If you refresh the page, you should see only those contacts that have the letter S in them.
+If you run npm run relay and refresh the page, you should see only those contacts that have the letter S in them.

 Our goal, then, will be to hook up a search input so that, when the input changes, we refetch just this fragment with a new value for that search argument.